 5. Traditional Hungarian Cakes & Pastries

 No visit to Budapest can pass without sampling some delicious Hungarian cakes and pastries.
-Be a glutton and treat yourself to heavenly cakes such as the Eszterházy cake, Dobos cake, and the Podium cake.
+Be a glutton and treat yourself to heavenly cakes such as Eszterházy cake, Dobos cake, and the Podium cake.
+They are absolutely delicious!
+I like that they aren’t as sweet or moist as cakes in some other countries.
 Ruszwurm Confectionery is one of the best places in Budapest to sample these cakes.
 You can also try their special cream pastry while you’re there.

 6. Matthias Church

-Officially named the Church of Our Lady, this famous landmark in the Castle District is better known as the Matthias Church after the beloved 15th century Renaissance monarch who ordered the transformation of the Church’s original southern tower and was married here twice.
+Officially named the Church of Our Lady, this famous landmark in the Castle District is better known as the Matthias Church.
+It gets this name from the beloved 15th century Renaissance monarch who ordered the transformation of the Church’s original southern tower and was married here twice.
 The Church dates back to the 11th century and has frequently been restored, repaired, and remodeled in whatever architectural style was in vogue at the time.

 7. Fisherman’s Bastion

 Just beside the Matthias Church is the Fisherman’s Bastion, an early 20th-century structure that looks like it’s been plucked straight out of a fairy tale.
 The Fisherman’s Bastion is one of Budapest’s must-see attractions.
-It is a Neo-Gothic and Neo-Romanesque panoramic terrace on the Castle hill providing a sublime view over the Danube and the Pest side of the city.
+It is a Neo-Gothic and Neo-Romanesque panoramic terrace on the Castle Hill providing a sublime view over the Danube and the Pest side of the city.
 The seven towers of the Fisherman’s Bastion represent the seven Hungarian tribes that settled in the Carpathian Basin in 896.
 Its name originates from the guild of fishermen, responsible for defending this part of the city in the Middle Ages.
+Although fishermen reputedly defended this part of the hill , the bastion is purely decorative.

 The Fisherman’s Bastion is open 24/7 throughout the year except for the upper terraces which are open from 9:00 – 19:00 or 9:00 – 20:00, depending on the time of the year.
 It is free to walk around the ramparts and cloisters.
 You can enter the upper-level terraces for 1000 HUF but it’s not really necessary in my opinion.